-The CTRI CCR presently supports more than 150 clinical trials – and the number is growing.
+The ACTRI CCR presently supports more than 150 clinical trials – and the number is growing.
 On-site formulation and administering of experimental medications improve clinical trial safety.
-The CTRI pharmacy helps us better support all phases of clinical trials, including Phase I, the early phase trials that test a drug's safety during the development of novel treatments.
+The ACTRI pharmacy helps us better support all phases of clinical trials, including Phase I, the early phase trials that test a drug's safety during the development of novel treatments.

-The CTRI pharmacy is capable of supporting hundreds of clinical trials.
+The ACTRI pharmacy is capable of supporting hundreds of clinical trials.

 For more information, e-mail Ji Sun, PharmD, PhD, Investigational Drug Service Manager.

-Service requests must come through the CTRI website request form in order to receive the approved recharge rates.
+Service requests must come through the ACTRI website request form in order to receive the approved recharge rates.